A dream you dream alone is only a dream. A dream you dream together is reality.” – Yoko Ono (via John Lennon), 1980

 Twenty years later, I’m still as interested in a good conspiracy theory as any red-blooded American, but I’ve fallen back on some basic principles of research: checking the sources and resources for possible agendas, identifying my biases up front, and actively seeking opposing views.
 I’d argue that these are good principles both of research and media literacy in general.

 But these days especially, I have to take my heart into consideration along with my mind.
 In 2020, there’s TOO much information about this virus, its origins, trajectory, mortality rate, fluctuation, political responses, etc. Not only that, but information now, more than ever, is tailored to what I already want to hear, based on any number of factors.
-When Spotify does it, that’s just good customer service, but when it’s Google, it’s only a hair’s breath from “madeupmonkeyshit.gov.”
+When Spotify does it, that’s just good customer service, but when it’s Google, it’s only a hair’s breadth from “madeupmonkeyshit.gov.”

 Accordingly, the single most important question in relation to engaging the media during this time is: How do I want to feel?